Hours Today: 9 am - 3 pm

 Creativity Q+A with Karen Anderson

 Karen Anderson came “out of the womb searching for meaning.”
-The Traverse City writer has found it in a bowl of oatmeal, buckle snow boots, canoeing the Manistee River, and […]
+The Traverse City writer has found it in a bowl of oatmeal, buckle snow boots, canoeing the Manistee River, and the historic neighborhood in which she’s lived for several decades — among other places and things that, at first blush, seem mundane.
+But it is […]

 Find out more »